drummonds/sceco/content/docs/Campaign2024/_index.md

    objectives.
 As such, the proposal is contrary to London Plan (2021) policies E2C and E7A and Lambeth Local Plan 2020-2035 (2021) policy ED4.

 _Still a valid objection due to the lost of builder's yard use.
-It has not been demonstrated that the planned operation would meet the council's employement objectives._
+It has not been demonstrated that the planned operation would meet the council's employment objectives._

 2. The applicant has failed to demonstrate how the proposed B8 open storage (in part or sole use) would operate on a completely vacant site without the basic amenities for workers.
 As such the proposals conflict with